 The draft Position Statement identifies that 'Local Governments are best placed to plan for tourism within their communities, with local knowledge of tourism activities, opportunities, constrains, including potential impacts and what requirements, if any, should be places on tourism proposals'.
-The general and specific policy measures generally align with this intent and the draft Position Statement's intent and objectives are supported.
+However, a number of the general and specific policy measures are inconsistent with the policy intent.

-The Association does have significant concerns regarding the proposal to exempt 'unhosted accommodation' from the need to obtain development approval where this use is not proposed to be let for more than 60 days per calendar year.
+For example, the Association has significant concerns regarding the proposal to exempt 'unhosted accommodation' from the need to obtain development approval where this use is not proposed to be let for more than 60 days per calendar year.
 This policy response was not proposed in either the Parliamentary Inquiry or the Government's inquiry response.
-Furthermore, the draft Position Statement provides limited justification as to why the exemption is being proposed.
+Furthermore, the draft Position Statement provides limited justification as to why the exemption is being proposed or how it would work in practice.
 Consultation with Local Governments indicates that there is broad opposition to this exemption for a range of reasons.
-Detailed commentary on this matter is outlined in the Specific Comments section (Appendix 1).
+Detailed commentary on this matter and other specific provisions are outlined in the Specific Comments section (Appendix 1).